wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ## Introduction:

-In wingify, we follow micro service architecture to leverage it's great scalability benefits.
+At Wingify, we follow micro service architecture to leverage it's great scalability benefits.
 We have a lot of micro services along with a complex networking setup among them.
 Currently all the services are deployed on virtual machines on the cloud.
-As the micro services are growing in number as well as the load they have to handle, we are experiencing repercussion with the existing setup that requires a lot of manual effort.
+We wanted to improve this architecture setup and use the latest technologies available.
 To avoid all this we are moving towards the docker and kubernetes world!

 ## Why we needed docker and kubernetes?